Smoked Mashed Potatoes With Crispy Bacon and Cheese

 Step 4 – Add Seasonings

-Add heavy cream, butter, and 1/2 tsp salt to the pot and continue mashing until no lumps, and smooth consistency.
+Add heavy cream, butter, and 1/2 tsp salt to the pot and continue mashing until there are no lumps and a smooth consistency.
+Stir in some green onions, about 1/4 cup.
+Spread the mashed potatoes onto your cast iron pan.
+Top with cheese.

 bbq-mashed-potatoes